 - Sharing a bathroom.
 Sharing a bathroom with your partner may not be a big deal now but the single biggest reason moms of teens want to move is the single bathroom.
 We are seeing current trends in new homes for each main bedroom to have their own ensuite, add to this the increase of children staying home through their post secondary education and you have a whole lot of reasons to consider if you’ll really be able to make it work with a single bathroom.

 - Laundry.
-Unfolded heaps of laundry punctuate motherhood, and undoubtedly once you have a newborn all the funny meme’s that get passed around are true.
+Unfolded heaps of laundry punctuate motherhood, and undoubtedly once you have a newborn all the funny memes that get passed around are true.
 You’ll be doing a lot of it.
 Perhaps you’re a laundry in the basement kind of person?
-But that leaves you lugging basket after basket up and down stairs, where as laundry in the kitchen limits when you can do laundry without being subject to having your dinner conversation interrupted with a spin cycle.
+But that leaves you lugging basket after basket up and down stairs, whereas laundry in the kitchen limits when you can do laundry without being subjected to having your dinner conversation interrupted with a spin cycle.
 Do you need a laundry room?
 Or can you make do with a stacker in the hall closet?

-There is nothing more exciting than brining your new baby home to your new home! weather that means a condo townhouse or fully detached house, consider not just how you will use your space today but tomorrow and 3, 5 years or 10 years from now.
+There is nothing more exciting than bringing your new baby home to your new home!
+Whether that means a condo, townhouse, or a fully detached house, consider not just how you will use your space today but tomorrow and 3, 5 years, or 10 years from now.